-The District's Component Unit includes activities related to the East Montgomery County Improvement District Economic Development Zone No. 1.
-The financial activity for Zone Nos.
-2, 3 and 4 was insignificant during the current fiscal year and thus was excluded from these financial statements.
+The District's Component Unit includes activities related to the East Montgomery County Improvement District Economic Development Zone Nos.
+1, 2, 3 and 4.

 Fund Financial Statements

 As discussed above, the District's fund financial statements are combined with the governmentwide statements.
 The fund statements include a Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balances.